 Lawyers for Your Vibriosis Lawsuit against a Restaurant

 Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are lead lawyers for our Vibrio food poisoning litigation team.
 You can click here now to contact our law firm and request a free consultation.
 Find out if you have a personal injury or wrongful death claim against a restaurant and can file a lawsuit for compensation.
 Our lawyers are some of the few in the U.S. who have won these cases.
 You can use the form below to contact Fred, Brendan and Ryan about a lawsuit for money damages.

 What is Vibrio Food Poisoning?

 Vibrio vulnificus, Vibrio parahaemolyticus and Vibrio cholerae (cholera) are bacteria that occur naturally in warm coastal areas, such as the Gulf of Mexico.
 These bacteria are found in higher concentrations in the summer months when water gets warmer.

-In persons with liver disease, cancer, or another immune-compromising condition, Vibrio vulnificus typically infects the bloodstream, causing a life-threatening illness called sepsis or septicemia.
+In persons with liver disease, cancer, or another immune-compromising condition, V. vulnificus typically infects the bloodstream, causing a life-threatening illness called sepsis or septicemia.
 About half of V. vulnificus blood infections are fatal, and death can occur within two days.
 Attorney Fred Pritzker has represented families whose loved ones died in this way in wrongful death lawsuits against restaurants.

 Symptoms of Infection